euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 There is a variety of different ways to approach the problem of visualizing the topics present in a text.
 The simplest approach is to look at unique words and their occurrences and visualize the words in a list.
 Topics could also be visualized using word clouds, where the font size of a word is determined by the frequency of the word.
 Word clouds have a variety of shortcomings: They can only visualize small subsets, they focus on the most frequent words and they do not take synonyms and semantically similar words into account.

 This paper describes a human-computer interaction-inspired approach of comparing two text sources.
-The approach yields a bird’s-eye view of different text sources, including text summaries and their source material and enables users to explore a text source like a geographical map.
+The approach yields a bird’s-eye view of different text sources, including text summaries and their source material, and enables users to explore a text source like a geographical map.
 As similar words are close to each other, the user can visually identify clusters of topics that are present in the text.
 Conceptually, it can be understood as a "Fourier transformation for text".

 This paper describes a tool, which can be used to visualize the topics in a single text source as well as to compare different text sources.
 To compare the topics in source A and source B, three different sets of words can be computed: a set of unique words in source A, a set of unique words in source B as well as the intersection set of words both in source A and B. These three sets are then plotted at the same time.
 For this, a colour is assigned to each set of words.
-This enables the user to visually compare the different text sources and enables them to see which topics are covered where.
+This enables the user to visually compare the different text sources and makes it possible to see which topics are covered where.
 The user can explore the word map and zoom in and out.
 He or she can also toggle the visibility, i.e. show and hide, certain word sets.

 The comparison can be used to visualize the difference between a text summary and its source material.
 It can also help to compare Wikipedia revisions in regards to the topics they cover.
 Another possible application is the visualization of heterogeneous data sources like a list of search queries and keywords.